Nǃxau ǂToma

-Nǃxau ǂToma (Note: The letter in his name that looks like an exclamation mark is an alveolar consonant in his native language of Juǀʼhoan.) (short: Nǃxau, alternative spelling Gcao Tekene Çoma; c.
+Nǃxau ǂToma (Note: The letter in his name that looks like an exclamation mark is an alveolar click in his native language of Juǀʼhoan.) (/ktz/, short: Nǃxau, alternative spelling Gcao Tekene Çoma; c.
 1944 – 5 July 2003) was a Namibian bush farmer and actor who starred in the 1980 film The Gods Must Be Crazy and its sequels, in which he played the Kalahari Bushman Xixo.
 The Namibian called him "Namibia's most famous actor".

 Biography

 Nǃxau was a member of the ǃKung people, one of several peoples known as Bushmen.
-N!xau was a Namibian who starred in the 1980 movie The Gods Must Be Crazy and its sequels, in which he played the Kalahari Bushman Xixo.

 He spoke Juǀʼhoan, Otjiherero, and Tswana fluently, as well as some Afrikaans.

-He did not know his exact age, and before his appearance in the films, he had little experience beyond his home.
-He had only ever seen three white people before casting, and when director Jamie Uys gave him his first cash payment of $300 for The Gods Must Be Crazy, he allegedly let it blow away in the wind because he did not understand its value.
+N!xau did not know his exact age, and before his appearance in the films, he had little experience beyond his home.
+He had only ever seen three white people before casting, and when director Jamie Uys gave him his first cash payment of $300 for The Gods Must Be Crazy, he allegedly let it blow away in the wind.
 This was despite money already being a serious matter for other San since many of them depended on purchased food and government aid, and/or had enlisted in the South African Army due to the high wages it paid.
 He was, however, able to negotiate for nearly several hundred thousand for his appearance in the sequel.
 He came from a culture that did not value the material things that money could buy and consequently had not learned money management skills, although he used some of his income to build a brick house with running water and electricity for his family.
 He also bought a used car and subsequently hired a chauffeur, as he had no desire to learn to drive.

 Nǃxau converted to Christianity, and in July 2000, he was baptized as a Seventh-day Adventist.

 He was found dead in late June 2003 near his home in Namibia after going out to collect firewood and on an excursion to hunt guineafowl.
 He died from multiple-drug-resistant tuberculosis.
 According to official estimates, he was about 58 or 59 years old at the time.
 He was buried on 12 July in a semi-traditional ceremony at Tsumkwe, next to the grave of his second wife.
 He had six surviving children.